Should I Sell My House in San Diego?

 If you’ve been handed new military orders or the debts are piling up, you’re probably feeling pressure to sell the house fast.
 And that will restrict some of your options.
 Performing a remodel might be out of the question, but selling your house as-is will still be possible.

 On the other hand, if your timeline is long because you’re feeling less pressure to sell, consider how you can add value to the house.
-A renovation might result in a bigger sale and more profit.
+A renovation might result in a bigger sales and more profit.
 Calculate the numbers first with a house sale net sheet before you spend the time (or money).

 5. Your stress level.